Best JLPT Textbooks to Study and Prepare for the Official Japanese Exam

 Each book is a 6-week course for the JLPT level you’re studying for.
 Another difference in these books are the English, Chinese and Korean translations, for a quick way to understand each concept.

-Of course, reviewing is a must as you can go through the short lessons quickly.
-It can also be a great review tool if you have already studied most of the information and you need a refresher on the meanings and uses of some of the vocabulary or grammar that show up on the JLPT.
+It can also be a great review tool if you have already studied most of the information and you need a refresher on some of the vocabulary or grammar that show up on the JLPT.

 At its core, the “Pattern-Bestu Tettei Drill” textbooks are just a series of quizzes and practice tests, set up almost exactly in the style of the JLPT.